The 5 Gut Types: How To Know Yours, From A Functional Medicine Specialist

 Once more, if you are "doing all the things" and nothing seems to help, a Toxic Gut type may be at play.

 Hormonal & Metabolic Gut

 The gut microbiome is a vital organ in the endocrine system that acts like the conductor to your hormonal symphony.
 If your gut health is out of tune, then your hormones follow.

 Those who have what I call a "Hormone and Metabolic Gut type" may also have digestive dysfunction, like SIBO, candida, or leaky gut, but their primary symptoms are related to their hormones—endometriosis, PCOS, PMS, irregular cycles, insomnia, or a thyroid condition.
 Since gut health is also tied to metabolic health, people with this gut type may have all sorts of metabolic imbalances, like unwanted weight gain, fatigue, and blood sugar issues.

 As for hormones, the relationship between hormones and the gut microbiome is bidirectional.
 When gut bacteria are balanced or imbalanced so are your hormones, and vice versa.
-There are a few types of hormones, in particular, that I feel deserve a mention: sex hormones (estrogen and testosterone), sleep (melatonin), thyroid hormones, and stress (cortisol).
+There are a few types of hormones, in particular, that I feel deserve a mention: sex hormones (estrogen5 and testosterone), sleep (melatonin6), thyroid hormones7, and stress (cortisol8).